s-elo/Markdown-editor/README.md

 # Local Markdown Editor

-- This is a web-based WYSIWYG markdown Editor without the need of database to store the markdown files, since it only needs to access the local file system by specifying the root path of the documents.
+- This is a web-based WYSIWYG markdown Editor delivery markdown files from your local git repo, it only needs to access the local file system by specifying the root path of the documents.

 - It uses [milkdown](https://milkdown.dev/getting-started) and [react-codemirror](https://uiwjs.github.io/react-codemirror/) to edit and display the local markdown files.
-It is featured by react with ts and less for the client UI and a node server with ts.

 - [How to use](#set-up)